sleepjie/Valanar/Valanar Superdocument.md

 ## The Ancient Isles
 Believed to have been home to the first settlers of Valanar some time into the Age of Mists, the Ancient Isles consists of five independent nations.
 ### Nydessa
 ##### Population and Demographics
 Though predominantly inhabited by Humans, Nydessa is something of a melting pot for various demographics.

 Nydessa also boasts a significant Dwarrow population who settled in the Age of Ascension within the underground city of Kraghammer following the Khard Civil War.

-The original inhabitants, Orcs, now reside in remnants within the Thornwood Forest, a vestige of the five major Orc tribes that once ruled the land.
+The native inhabitants of the lands were tribes of Orcs who lived in relative harmony with one another; many of their ancestors still reside in remnants within the Thornwood Forest, as vestiges of the five major Orc tribes that originally ruled the land.

 There also exists a significant population of Enadriel, who fled to Nydessa following the War of the Elves.
 It wasn’t until 162SR that King Brandon Steel struck an accord with King Haydn Duskryn which allowed the Enadriel to return to the surface.
 For many centuries prior, the Enadriel resided in the Worldcaves beneath the Ancient Isles, living in exile as a hidden enemy to the surface kingdoms under the doctrines of the Serpent Queen, Nashandra Vermilithis.
 ##### History and Founding
-Founded in the year 145BV through right of conquest, Nydessa has evolved from its tumultuous beginnings into a dominant force, particularly in maritime prowess.
+Prior to The Conquering in 145BV, Nydessa was inhabited primarily by Orc clans who were once native to Wodin before being displaced by the Imperator Dragon, Gargryth.
+These clans, though not particularly powerful, held onto their territories with an iron grip; showing universal hostility to any and all who entered their lands unbidden, likely as a result of their ancestral position as slaves under Gargryth.

+When the Enadriel were exiled from The Fane following the Elven Civil War and landed in Nydessa after weeks of travel, the Orc clans, disparate and isolated as they were, unanimously hunted and killed as many as they could wherever they were encountered: their camps were razed, convoys would be ambushed, and wherever the Enadriel attempted to find a place to settle, they inevitably found more clans of Orcs waiting for them.
+Thus, the Enadriel were driven underground and forced into an untenable situation, giving rise to what would eventually become present day Tae'eel, but not before centuries more conflict between the new masters of the Worldcaves and their surface dwelling nemeses would elapse.
+###### The Conquering
+The Conquering of Nydessa was the titular campaign in which Brandon Steel (dubbed ‘the Conqueror’) unified the fractured lands of [Nydessa](https://docs.google.com/document/u/0/d/10-tv6sPJ3LbTMwtBcCvUxehX7RLO5mR4L9qv71Y2YyY/edit) under the Ironwood Throne.
+Originally a mercenary under the [Black Empire](https://docs.google.com/document/u/0/d/1lapwsR_Nyt49hpFqiALGCObyN28auooyI9KNHr49Jf4/edit), Brandon and his men were dispatched to the untamed shores of Nydessa with the mission to capture its lands for the ever expanding Empire.

+Before the Conquering, the land was a chaotic patchwork of Orc clans, each ruling over their territories with fierce independence.
+Brandon and his fellow mercenaries arrived on these shores under orders from the Black Empire in the year 142SR, intending to annex the land for the Empire's expanding territories.
+The Empire enacted a two pronged strike, simultaneously beginning their conquering of Nydessa and Caldwynn in a major expansion effort; two years into the wars, The Northern Concordat is signed between Vitgaard, Venizia, Nauska and Brutayne.
+Caldwynn joins the accord shortly afterwards as each country declares war on Draymond, the heart of the Black Empire.
+With the eruption of a great war on the Empire's northern front, resources and reinforcements were redirected, leaving Brandon and his forces isolated and without support.

+Not wishing to die for nought, Brandon rallied the remaining soldiers and generals around him.
+Faced with five prominent native Orc clans who dominated the region, Brandon launched a relentless campaign to subdue them.
+Through strategic battles and decisive leadership, he systematically dismantled the Orc resistance, driving each clan into hiding, or destruction, within their respective forests.
+Brandon's conquest was characterised by a series of crucial engagements that showcased his military prowess and tactical ingenuity.

+In the power vacuum that followed, Brandon saw a chance to carve out a new destiny.
+Recognising the fractured state of Nydessa, he began to unite the disparate soldiers and mercenaries left behind.
+Through charisma and the promise of a unified, prosperous land, he gained the loyalty of key military leaders and seasoned warriors.
+Brandon's natural leadership and combat prowess quickly earned him the respect of his fellow soldiers.
+As the highest-ranking officers were either killed or deserted, the remaining mercenaries rallied behind Brandon, recognizing his strategic acumen and unwavering resolve as their best chance for survival and success.
+This newly forged alliance was not just a coalition of convenience but a determined force ready to reshape the future of Nydessa.

+Brandon lead a mercenary cohort consisting of two major companies, Dawn Company and The Red Skippers.
+Brandon originally held the position of lieutenant within the Dawn Company, watching over a group of 21 soldiers.
+Brandon became the group’s commander after their previous leader, Sir Jasper Monteau, fled Nydessa on a trade galleon.

+Dawn Company was a pivotal force in Brandon Steel's conquest of Nydessa, supplying the bulk of the manpower and providing two-thirds of the mercenaries present.
+Originating from Draymond, Dawn Company earned a formidable reputation for its ability to "turn beasts into warriors."
+This elite mercenary group maintained close ties with the monarchy in Draymond, recruiting its members from across Valanar and honing them into elite fighters.

+The company's renown attracted individuals of notable skill and ambition, making it a melting pot of talent and potential.
+It was within Dawn Company that Brandon forged some of his most crucial alliances, particularly with Houses Hawthorne and Goldtyde.
+These alliances were built on mutual respect and shared goals, as commanders from these houses held significant positions within the company.
+Brandon’s rise to command within Dawn Company began under dire circumstances.
+Following the abrupt desertion of Commander Monteau, the company found itself leaderless and vulnerable.
+Brandon, then a lieutenant, quickly stepped up, rallying the demoralised soldiers.
+His first act as commander was to secure their loyalty by promising not only survival but also a new future carved out from the wild lands of Nydessa.

+In battles against the native Orc clans, Dawn Company’s discipline and training proved invaluable.
+Their ability to adapt to the harsh, unpredictable terrain of Nydessa and to employ a mix of guerrilla tactics and traditional warfare allowed them to consistently keep pace with their foes.
+The commanders of Houses Hawthorne and Goldtyde, Lords William Hawthorne and Gregor Goldtyde, were instrumental in these early victories.
+Hawthorne, known for his strategic genius, often served as Brandon’s second-in-command, leading flanking manoeuvres that turned the tide in several key skirmishes.
+Goldtyde, a master of logistics, ensured that the army was always well-supplied, even in the most remote regions of Nydessa.
 ##### Economy and Currency
-The economy of Nydessa thrives on its mastery of the seas and its rich natural resources.
+Nydessan economics mirrors that of Draymond's in several capacities, especially when it comes to its treatment of the merchant class and how the nation conducts trade on the world stage; the Black Empire has always been an economic powerhouse which has leveraged every export they have ever had access to for maximum control over foreign markets, and the economy of Nydessa likewise thrives on its mastery of the seas and its rich natural resources.

 The currency, Krowns, supports a market heavily influenced by the trade of ironwood, a resource coveted for its durability and flame-retardant properties, ideal for constructing cities and ships alike.
-The Break Iron Mines, enriched with minerals like iron and mithril, further bolster Nydessa's economy, despite the haunted tales that shroud them.
+The Break Iron Mines, enriched with minerals like iron and mithril, further bolster Nydessa's economy.
 ##### Culture and Society

 ##### Geography and Landmarks
 Nydessa's geography is as varied as its history.
 From the treacherous Snag, a rocky valley filled with shipwrecks, to the lush, impenetrable Thornwood Forest, which provides sanctuary to the remaining Orcs.
 The Firewoods, known for their dry, flammable trees and unique flora and fauna, contrast sharply with the fertile, yet blood-soaked Bogwood, scene of the kingdom's bloodiest battles.